 Best Time to Visit: November to February

-One of the 12 Jyotirlingas of Lord Shiva, the Somnath Temple is a symbol of resilience and devotion.
-The temple has been destroyed and rebuilt several times in history, with its latest reconstruction initiated by Sardar Vallabhbhai Patel in 1951.
+One of the 12 Jyotirlingas of Lord Shiva, the Somnath Temple is a symbol of perseverance and devotion.
+It has been destroyed and rebuilt several times in history; the last reconstruction was initiated by Sardar Vallabhbhai Patel in 1951.

 Highlights